SSWConsulting/SSW.Rules.Content/rules/consistent-code-style/rule.md

 ![Figure: Creating .editorconfig in VS 2022](vs2022-add-editorconfig.png)

 **Manually**
-1. Create a new file called .editorconfig in the root of your project
+1. Create a new file called .editorconfig at the root of your project
 1. Add styling rules based on your needs